Register/Renew a Boat

 - Boat owners should use every effort to determine if a boat has an existing HIN or resolve problems with a HIN for use in the registration process.

 - A HIN is required for boats manufactured after November 1, 1972.
 If the HIN is unavailable and unknown, the boat owner must first contact the boat manufacturer to obtain a replacement HIN (if they are still in business).
-A list of boat manufacturers is available by clicking HERE.

 - If the HIN is known but the plate is missing or the HIN not inscribed on the boat, the boat owner is responsible for permanently affixing the HIN to the boat.